techcow2/Wan2GP-One-Click-Script/README.md

 ## License

-Wan2GP and this installer are released under the same license as the main Wan2.1 project.
-Refer to the [Wan2GP repository](https://github.com/deepbeepmeep/Wan2GP) for details.
+This installer script is released under the [MIT License](LICENSE).
+You are free to use, modify, and distribute this script with proper attribution.